 Our Packing Tips for Europe

-Here are a few things that we consider essential to be comfortable iN any weather, be it spring, summer, fall or winter.
+Here are a few things that we consider to be essential to your comfort iN any weather, no matter the season.
 Weather changes are frequent and can be quite drastic.
-Planning ahead is great, but checking the forecast close to your departure date is what we recommend.
+Planning ahead is great, but check the forecast close to your departure date for the most up-to-date weather predictions!

 - Rain jacket, ideally with fleece insert (especially when traveling in spring, fall or winter)